A-00768

 Plain Language

-The AG may require deployers (or their contracted third parties) to produce risk management policies, impact assessments, and related records within 90 days of a request, as part of an AG investigation.
-Deployers may designate materials as trade secret or confidential, and production does not waive attorney-client privilege or work product protection.
-This is a responsive disclosure obligation triggered by AG request.
+The AG may require deployers (or their contracted third parties) to produce their risk management policy, impact assessments, and retained records within 90 days of a request, as part of an AG investigation.
+Deployers may designate trade secrets, FOIL-exempt materials, and privileged information, which will be protected from public disclosure.
+Production to the AG does not waive attorney-client privilege or work product protection.
+This is a reactive production obligation — deployers must maintain documentation in a form that can be assembled and produced within the 90-day window.

 Statutory Text